boroondarabike/jackatrail/_posts/2000-01-06-implementation.md

 ## Main road crossings

-There are two unsafe crossing points that are crucial to the success of this project: Belmore Road and Burke Road.
+There are two unsafe crossing points that are crucial to the success of this project: Balwyn Road and Burke Road.

 There are several options outlined in the full report.
-The preferred option is the installation of new signalised crossings.
+The preferred option is the installation of new signalised crossings, one of which has already been committed as part of the North East Link project (at Balwyn Road).
+This investment presents an opportunity that should not be missed.

 -------------------------